-Industrial Production in South Africa averaged 0.66 percent from 1974 until 2021, reaching an all time high of 18.50 percent in May of 1995 and a record low of -48.70 percent in April of 2020.
+Industrial Production in South Africa averaged 0.89 percent from 1974 until 2021, reaching an all time high of 88.10 percent in April of 2021 and a record low of -48.70 percent in April of 2020.
 This page provides - South Africa Industrial Production - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-South Africa Manufacturing Production - data, historical chart, forecasts and calendar of releases - was last updated on May of 2021.
+South Africa Manufacturing Production - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.

 Industrial Production in South Africa is expected to be 1.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the South Africa Manufacturing Production is projected to trend around 1.30 percent in 2022 and 2.10 percent in 2023, according to our econometric models.